adrn/gala/docs/dynamics/orbits-in-detail.rst

 It is often useful to represent full phase-space positions quantities jointly.
 For example, if you need to transform the velocities to a new coordinate representation or frame, the positions often enter into the transformations.
-The `~gary.dynamics.PhaseSpacePosition` subclasses provide an interface for handling these numbers.
-At present, only the `~gary.dynamics.CartesianPhaseSpacePosition` is fully implemented.
+The `~gala.dynamics.PhaseSpacePosition` subclasses provide an interface for handling these numbers.
+At present, only the `~gala.dynamics.CartesianPhaseSpacePosition` is fully implemented.

-To create a `~gary.dynamics.CartesianPhaseSpacePosition` object, pass in a cartesian position and velocity to the initializer::
+To create a `~gala.dynamics.CartesianPhaseSpacePosition` object, pass in a cartesian position and velocity to the initializer::

     >>> gd.CartesianPhaseSpacePosition(pos=[4.,8.,15.]*u.kpc,